Home » Cricut » DIY Halloween Pumpkins With Cricut: No-Carve Pumpkin Ideas

 A white craft pumpkin in the process of being spray painted a rich navy blue color.
 The stem of the pumpkin is wrapped with green painter's tape.

-Once you’re ready to paint, you’ll want to use short little bursts with a swooping motion to cover the pumpkin well and ensure you don’t get too much paint in one spot.
+• Once you’re ready to paint, use short little bursts with a swooping motion to cover the pumpkin well and ensure you don’t get too much paint in one spot.
 Start with painting the top, then flip the pumpkin to paint the bottom after the top fully dries.

-Step 2: Add the Halloween Designs into Design Space
+2. Add the Halloween Designs into Design Space.

 A screenshot of Cricut Design space with three Halloween pumpkin logos uploaded into the design grid.

-While your pumpkin dries for about 20 minutes, download your free Halloween SVG cut files for this pumpkin craft.
-Log in here to the AKC Freebie Vault and find these SVG files with the keyword “pumpkins.”
-I have a ghost, black cat, and witches hat pattern available.
+• While your pumpkin dries for about 20 minutes, download your free Halloween SVG cut files for this pumpkin craft.
+Log in here to the AKC Freebie Vault and find these SVG files with the keyword “pumpkin.”
+I have a ghost, black cat, and witch hat pattern available.
 Of course, you can add any design you like!

-You’ll want to keep the vinyl designs small to fit on your pumpkin better and let them follow the curves and indents on your gourd, so the vinyl lays flat.
+Pro Tip: Keep the vinyl designs small (between 1.5″- 2″ each) to fit on your pumpkin better and let them follow the curves and indents on your gourd, so the vinyl lies flat.

 A woman loads a sheet of white vinyl into a Cricut sitting on a white table.
 Small craft pumpkins, Halloween cutouts, and scissors sit on the table too.